refreshbelfast/refreshbelfast.github.io/README.md

 + Make logo an SVG - If you visit on a Mac serve cmd+r and if on PC ctrl+r?
 + Make sponsors logos SVG
-+ Add social icons and link
++ Add social icons to elsewhere
 + Confirm dates after June
 + Add first speaker's blurb and avatar
 + Add Analytics